Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Most states have sales and use taxes.
 These are taxes imposed upon the gross amount involved in certain transactions.
 Sales taxes are primarily imposed on the retail sale of various types of tangible personal property.
 Several states also impose sales taxes on rentals, sales of services, admissions to sporting or entertainment events, and other transactions.

 Use taxes are imposed upon the use, storage, or consumption of tangible personal property not subject to the sales tax.
-(This often occurs when an item is bought in another state and sales tax is not charged.)
 The use tax rate is always the same as the sales tax rate.

 Sales and use taxes must be paid by the consumer.
 However, it is the retailer’s responsibility to collect the tax and remit the amount collected to the state.
 Retailers are generally required to obtain a license or permit before doing business in the state.